polterguy/phosphorusfive/plugins/extras/p5.security/README.md

 load-file:~/foo.txt
 ```

-The tilde above (~), will be substituded with _"/users/john-doe"_, if the user attempting to evaluate the above code is our _"john-doe"_ user from above.
+The tilde above (~), will be substituded with _"/users/john-doe"_, if the user attempting to evaluate the above code is our _"john-doe"_ user from the
+above Hyperlambda.
+If your user is a "guest" account (not loggedd in), the tilde "~" will evaluate to the "/common/" folder.
+The common folder, has a similar
+file structure, as the _"/users/"_ folder.

 Notice, the above *[load-file]* Hyperlambda, will throw an exception, unless you actually have a "foo.txt" file in your user's folder.